 A note on this one: upon first glance, you may think today’s column is about offering Terri weight loss advice, but you should know by now that is not what we do around here.
 My intention is instead to help Terri get out of the weight loss mentality, because it’s part of what is halting her physical, psychological, and emotional health progress.
 Please, take this concept to heart.
 There are so many reasons to ditch your scale and focus on all the other areas of health that a diet and lifestyle shift like the Whole30 can influence.

-I have completed a Whole60 since October 2014 and lost 24 pounds, but my weight loss has stalled.
-One thing I’ve noticed is that the satisfied feeling and lack of cravings are different now than they used to be.
-(The satisfied feeling and lack of cravings is what I considered the reason for my success with the plan.)
+I completed a Whole60 in October and lost 24 pounds, but my weight loss has stalled, and I really have more weight to lose.
+One thing I’ve noticed is the satisfied feeling and lack of cravings after meals are different now than they used to be.
 I’m still eating Whole30 meals, but find myself hungry in between meals and tempted with quick snacks like M&Ms in my coworker’s office.
 Before, I had no need and no temptations.
-Is this problem just part of continuing after the first natural adjustment to the plan? –Terri R., Charlotte, NC
+Is this just part of continuing after the first natural adjustment to the plan? –Terri R., Charlotte, NC

-When you switch from a Standard American Diet (even a “healthy” one) rich in “foods with no brakes” to a Whole30, you’re introducing foods with micronutrition, complete protein, healthy fats, fiber, and water; all factors that add up to feeling really satisfied after a meal.
-For some, this feeling of satiety is so new and different from what you are used to that you may have a hard time eating three meals a day for the first week or two—you’re just not hungry!
+When you switch from a Standard American Diet (even a “healthy” one) to a Whole30, you’re introducing foods with micronutrition, complete protein, healthy fats, fiber, and water; all factors that add up to feeling really satisfied after a meal.
+For some, this feeling of satiety is so new and different from what you are used to that you may have a hard time eating three meals a day for the first week or two.

-Over time, your body will get used to eating foods with brakes, and that may be what you are experiencing—before, you felt stuffed after meals, and now you’ve grown accustomed to (and your body has gotten better at) eating and digesting bigger meals.
+Over time, your body will get used to eating foods with brakes, and that may be what you are experiencing—before, you felt stuffed after meals, and now you’ve grown accustomed to (and your body has gotten better at) eating and digesting nutrient-dense food.
 However, I’m guessing that something else is happening here: your body has changed tremendously since October, but your Whole30 eating plan has not.

-One of the most common beliefs that holds us back from making health and fitness progress (and secondarily, weight loss) is that if something worked for a while, we just need to keep on doing that exact same thing forever and ever and it will continue to work.
-Even more dangerous, when it stops working so well (because it will), we then decide that we just need to do even more of that same behavior—more restrictive (diet), more intensity or volume (exercise), more dedication and vigilance on all fronts.
+One of the most common beliefs that holds us back from making health and fitness progress is that if something worked for a while, we just need to keep on doing that exact same thing forever and ever and it will continue to work.
+Even more dangerous, when it stops working so well (because it will), we then decide that we just need to do even more of that same behavior—more restrictive (foods or calories), more intensity or volume (exercise), more dedication and vigilance on all fronts.